 I admit it, I used to hoard those little packets of duck sauce that come with Chinese food.
 Then one day, I read the ingredients, and life as I'd known was changed forever.
 Having mastered many of my Chinese takeout favorites at home, it was finally time to try my hand at making homemade duck sauce.

 After a few passes trying to make my own duck sauce, using dried apricots (there’s actually apricots and peaches on the ingredient label of those little packets), I was ready to wave my white flag.
 None of them achieved that translucent, orange jelly that pervaded my dreams.

-- Using a fork, stir until well-blended.
-May be stored in a covered container, in the fridge, for up to 2 weeks.
+- The sauce be stored in a covered container, in the fridge, for up to 2 weeks.